 While I do love to make funky ice cream flavors every now and then, I think there’s really something to be said for an excellent version of vanilla.
 This one, made with bourbon, is my new favorite.

 The recipe comes from Matt and Ted Lee’s book: The Lee Bros.
-Simple Fresh Southern: Knockout Dishes with Down-Home Flavor, and I adapted it just slightly, by adding a the seeds from a whole vanilla bean.
-It’s not at all hard to make, but does require a little planning since you need to chill the custard thoroughly before transferring it to your ice cream maker.
+Simple Fresh Southern: Knockout Dishes with Down-Home Flavor, and I adapted it just slightly, by adding the seeds from a whole vanilla bean.
+It’s not at all hard to make but does require a little planning since you need to chill the custard thoroughly before transferring it to your ice cream maker.

-I bet it would be also be great with any cobbler or pie, and I am dreaming about turning it into a fabulous grown-up milkshake with the additional of a bit more bourbon 🙂
+I bet it would also be great with any cobbler or pie, and I am dreaming about turning it into a fabulous grown-up milkshake with the additional of a bit more bourbon 🙂

 Bourbon Vanilla Ice Cream